paulrowen/pololu-rpi-slave-arduino-library/README.md

 Version history
 ---------------

-* 2.1.0 (2019 Feb 3) Forked code from [here](https://github.com/pololu/pololu-rpi-slave-arduino-library/tree/balboa).
+* 2.1.0 (2019 Feb 3) Forked code from Pololu "balboa" tree found [here](https://github.com/pololu/pololu-rpi-slave-arduino-library/tree/balboa).
 * 2.0.0 (2017 Mar 31): Added support for encoder counts and slave sketch for the Romi 32U4 robot.
 Updated Raspberry Pi scripts to use Python 3 instead of Python 2.
 * 1.0.1 (2017 Jan 23): Added and adjusted delays necessary for reliable operation on the Pi 3.
 * 1.0.0 (2016 Feb 16): Original release.